JulienB17/gnss2iso/README.md

         * default: station.point included on polygon --> countries not found '000' (most accurate according to shapefile data)

 ```
+> NOTE : You must have a geographic shapefile (.shp) to use GeographicShp.
+See the next section, 'Data'.

 <h2 id="data">📖 Data</h2>